isaies/telegrambot/README.md

 ### /start

 This is the initial required action to wake up your bot.
-It gives you the current actions
+It gives you the current actions.

 ### /say _something_

-Simulates the echo function, the bot will answer the same word you wrote.
+Simulates the echo function, the bot will say the same word you wrote.

 ### hola